 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at VERY HIGH.
+File closes at MODERATE.
 Book direct one to two months out and check the Franti event calendar.
 Skip if you want silence; the live-music programming is the property's signature, not background.